The Radical Flank Revisited: How Regulatory Accountability Shapes the Effectiveness of Social Activism on Business Outcomes

-Although scholarship has highlighted how stakeholders can influence firm outcomes, relatively few studies have examined how simultaneous different tactics can interact to impact firms.
-Critical to understanding this interaction is the radical flank effect, which asserts that the moderate and radical elements of social activist tactics can interact to either enhance or diminish a movement’s ability to accomplish its goals.
-However, not only is research unclear about when and whether radical flank will enhance or diminish activist influence, but it also says little about the institutional and organizational factors that may influence its effectiveness.
-We seek to address these limitations, we explore one such factor—the degree to which the regulatory agencies that oversee businesses in regulated markets are accountable for their decision making.
-Drawing on management and political sociology studies, we argue that state regulatory discretion shifts the accountability for regulatory decision making in a manner that determines the direction of the radical flank effect on business outcomes in regulated markets.
+Although scholarship has highlighted how stakeholders influence business outcomes, few studies have examined how simultaneous, different tactics interact to impact firms.
+Critical to understanding this interaction is the radical flank effect, which asserts that the moderate and radical elements of social movement tactics can interact to either enhance or diminish a movement’s ability to accomplish its goals.
+However, research is unclear about when and whether the radical flank effect enhances or diminishes movement influence and says little about factors that may influence the direction of the effect.
+To address these limitations, we explore one such factor—the degree to which the regulatory agencies that oversee businesses in regulated markets are accountable for their decision making.
+Drawing on management and political sociology studies, we argue that shifting the degree to which regulators are accountable to the public can alter the radical flank effect on business outcomes in regulated markets.
 We analyze stakeholder opposition to U.S. hydroelectric power facilities from 1987–2019.
-The results show that greater regulatory agency discretion enhances the radical flank effect, thereby enhancing stakeholders’ influence, while lower regulatory agency discretion reverses the radical flank effect, thereby diminishing stakeholders’ impact on business outcomes.
+The results show that high accountability to the public enhances the radical flank effect, thereby enhancing stakeholders’ influence, whereas low accountability reverses the radical flank effect, thereby diminishing stakeholders’ impact on business outcomes.
 Post-hoc analyses illustrate that firm engagement with regulators who are accountable to the public can mitigate social activists’ ability to impede business licensing in the presence of the positive radical flank.

 Keywords: stakeholder management, nonmarket strategy, institutional environment, radical flank, social movements

 Suggested Citation: Suggested Citation